 When you’ve got a herpes breakout, you want to heal as quickly as possible.
 And whilst some treatments are available over-the-counter, others require a prescription.

-In the U.S., however, you cannot buy acyclovir cream (5%) or ointments (5%) over-the-counter.
+In the U.S., you cannot buy acyclovir cream or ointments over-the-counter.
 The only topical treatment approved for over-the-counter sales is Abreva which contains docosanal (10%) as its active ingredient.

-Acyclovir cream (Zovirax) is freely available to purchase over-the-counter in the European Union.
+Acyclovir cream (Zovirax) is available to purchase over-the-counter in the European Union.

 Alternatively, you can book an online health assessment with a medical advisor at an online pharmacy.
 This is a convenient way to buy acyclovir to manage recurring symptoms or suppress symptoms in the long-term.
 Your online pharmacist will help you determine the best course of treatment.